Diamantina National Park – discover endless river channels

 Before getting to the park

-When driving from Winton, 45 km before the park, you will see the small ruins of the Mayne Hotel.
-The hotel was a resting place for travellers, drovers, stockmen and opal miners.
-The hotel operated between 1888 and 1951 and now, there is not much left.
+When driving from Winton, about 45 km before reaching the park, you will come across the Mayne Hotel ruins.
+The hotel was a popular resting spot for travellers, drovers, stockmen, and opal miners between 1888 and 1951.
+While there isn’t much left of the hotel now, it’s still an interesting historical site to stop and explore.

 Due to the hot temperatures, the hotel cellar was open during the night to let the cold air cool the place and closed during the day to keep the hot air out.